Pricing for Services

 Is the charge the same as what a patient pays?

-Chargemaster information is not particularly helpful for patients to estimate what health care services are going to cost them out of their own pocket.
+Chargemaster information is not particularly helpful for patients to estimate what health care services cost them out of their own pocket.
 The charge listed in the chargemaster is generally not the amount a patient will pay.
 If you have health insurance, the amount you will be billed and expected to pay for your services depends on your specific health insurance coverage and your insurance company’s contract with the hospital.
 If you do not have health insurance, you may be eligible for reduced costs under the hospital’s financial assistance policy

 , or you may be eligible for Medicaid coverage